nap2000/docs/looking-up-data.rst

 .. note::

-  The index is a number and so it does not have quotation marks.
+  Where the index is a number it does not have quotation marks.

 By using these parameters you no longer need to specify a unique key as the 'COLUMN IN SOURCE TO FILTER ON'.
 Instead you can get data from multiple rows that match the filter function.